 With a single click you can name the pull request based on the last commit message, the branch name, or, if you started work by selecting a ticket, the ticket title.
 If you have a ticket selected, you can also explicitly tie the ticket to the pull request, and CodeStream will include a link to the ticket in the pull request's description.
 Before submitting the pull request you can even review your changes by clicking on any of the files listed below the form.

-To create a pull request across forks (available for GitHub only), click on the "compare across forks" link at the top of the page and the form will update to allow you to select both the base and head repositories.
+To create a pull request across forks, click on the "compare across forks" link at the top of the page and the form will update to allow you to select both the base and head repositories.

 You can also create a pull request from within a CodeStream feedback request.
 Once the feedback request has been approved, you’ll see an option to open a pull request at the top.